Green Roofs vs. Cool Roofs: What's the Difference?

 An intensive green roof.

 The average green roof costs about $15-20 per square foot.
 A cool roof is just like a regular roof, except it is designed to reflect sunlight and absorb less heat by using reflective materials.
-They have a similar effect to the They typically use reflective paint, coating, or shingles.
+They typically use reflective paint, coating, or shingles.
 They cost roughly between $0.75- $3 per square foot depending on the type of material used.Tags: